Interpolative Fusions I

-The lemma above is hardly useful if the purpose is defining pseudo-denseness for a general $\aleph_0$-stable theory.
+Lemma~\ref{lem:wink-1} is hardly useful if the purpose is defining pseudo-denseness for a general $\aleph_0$-stable theory.
 The issue is that many of the objects involved in the previous lemma are not definable.
-Remarkably, many of them are definable when we additionally assume $T$ is $\aleph_0$-categorical.
-We recall a number of facts about $\aleph_0$-stable and $\aleph_0$-categorical theories.
+However, many of them are definable under the additional assumption of $\aleph_0$-categoricity.
+We recall a number of facts about $\aleph_0$-categorical and $\aleph_0$-stable theories.